gkamradt/LLMTest_NeedleInAHaystack/README.md

 A simple 'needle in a haystack' analysis to test in-context retrieval ability of long context LLMs.

-Supported model providers: OpenAI, Anthropic
+Supported model providers: OpenAI, Anthropic, Databricks

 Get the behind the scenes on the [overview video](https://youtu.be/KwRRuiCCdmc).